What provisions does Israeli law provide for the possibility of declaring the Prime Minister "Incapacitated". IDI expert explains

 DOES A DECLARATION OF INCAPACITATION AUTOMATICALLY LEAD TO NEW ELECTIONS?

 Not necessarily.
-When a Government resigns (and, as stated, if the Prime Minister’s incapacity lasts for 100 days), Article 30b of the Basic Law: The Government, is set in motion, and the process of forming a new Government begins, pursuant to Articles 7–11 of the Basic Law: The Government in a similar manner to what occurs after a new election.
+When a government resigns (and, as stated, if the Prime Minister’s incapacity lasts for 100 days), Article 30b of the Basic Law: The Government, is set in motion, and the process of forming a new Government begins, pursuant to Articles 7–11 of the Basic Law: The Government in a similar manner to what occurs after a new election.
 The President holds consultations with the Knesset factions and then charges an MK who consents to do so, with forming a Government.
 New elections take place if the members of the existing Knesset are unable to establish a new Government.
-Throughout the interim period, and until a new Government is sworn in, the outgoing Government (headed by the Acting Prime Minister, who is the Alternate Prime Minister of a rotation Government) continues in office in a caretaker role.
+Throughout the interim period, and until a new Government is sworn in, the outgoing Government continues in office in a caretaker role.